-- 721

-- O DAY of rest and gladness,

-O day of joy and light,

-O balm of care and sadness,

-Most beautiful, most bright!

-On thee the high and lowly

-Before the eternal throne

-Sing, Holy, Holy,

-To God the three in one.

-- 2 On thee at the creation
+O DAY of rest and gladness, O day of joy and light, O balm of care and sadness, Most beautiful, most bright!
+On thee the high and lowly Before the eternal throne Sing, Holy, Holy, Holy, To God the three in one.
+On thee at the creation

-The light first had its birth;

-On thee for our salvation

-Christ rose from depths of earth
+The light first had its birth ; On thee for our salvation Christ rose from depths of earth ;

-On thee our Lord victorious

-The Spirit sent from heaven;

-And thus on thee most glorious

-A triple light was given.
+On thee our Lord victorious The Spirit sent from heaven; And thus on thee most glorious A triple light was given.

-- 3 Thou art a cooling fountain

-In life's dry dreary sand;

-From thee, like Pisgah's mountain,

-We view the promised land;
+3 Thou art a cooling fountain In life's dry dreary sand; From thee, like Pisgah's mountain, We view our promised land; A day of sweet refection, A day of holy love,

-322

-- A day of sweet refection,

-A day of holy love,

-A day of resurrection

-From earth to things above.
+A day of resurrection From earth to things above.

-- 4 To-day on weary nations

-The heavenly manna falls;

-To holy convocations

-The silver trumpet calls;

-Where gospel light is glowing

-With pure and radiant beams,

-And living waters flowing

-With soul-refreshing streams.

-- New graces ever gaining

-From this our day of rest,

-We reach the rest remaining

-To spirits of the blest;

-To Holy Ghost be praises,

-To Father and to Son;

-The church her voice upraises

-To thee, blest three in one!
+4 To-day on weary nations The heavenly manna falls; To holy convocations The silver trumpet calls; Where gospel light is glowing With pure and radiant beams, And living water flowing With soul-refreshing streams.

+5 New graces ever gaining From this our day of rest, We reach the rest remaining To spirits of the blest; To Holy Ghost be praises, To Father and to Son; The church her voice upraises To thee, blest three in one!
-- 1 On this day, the first of days,

-God the Father's name we praise;

-Who, creation's Fount and Spring,

-Did the world from darkness bring.
+On this day, the first of days, God the Father's name we praise; Who, creation's Fount and Spring, Did the world from darkness bring.
+7s.

-- 2 On this day th' eternal Son Over death his triumph won; On this day the Spirit came With his gifts of living flame.

-- 3 Oh, that fervent love to-day

-May in every heart have sway,

-Teaching us to praise aright

-God, the Source of life and light.

-- 4 Father! who didst fashion me Image of thyself to be, Fill me with thy love divine, Let my every thought be thine.

-- 5 Holy Jesus! may I be Dead and buried here with thee; And, by love inflamed, arise Unto thee a sacrifice.

-- 6 Thou who dost all gifts impart, Shine, sweet Spirit! in my heart;

-Best of gifts-thyself-bestow; Make me burn thy love to know.
+- 2 On this day th' eternal Son Over death his triumph won; On this day the Spirit came With his gifts of living flame. - 3 Oh, that fervent love to-day May in every heart have sway, Teaching us to praise aright God, the Source of life and light. - 4 Father! who didst fashion me Image of thyself to be, Fill me with thy love divine, Let my every thought be thine. - 5 Holy Jesus ! may I be Dead and buried here with thee; And, by love inflamed, arise Unto thee a sacrifice. - 6 Thou who dost all gifts impart, Shine, sweet Spirit! in my heart; Best of gifts, thyself, bestow; Make me burn thy love to know.

-- 1 Ere another Sabbath's close, Ere again we seek repose, Lord! our songs ascend to thee; At thy feet we bow the knee. - 2 For the mercies of this day, For this rest upon our way, Thanks to thee alone be given, Lord of earth and King of heaven! - 3 Cold our services have been, Mingled every prayer with sin, But thou canst and wilt forgive; By thy grace alone we live. - 4 Whilst this thorny path we tread, May thy love our footsteps lead; When our journey here is past, May we rest with thee at last! - 5 Let these earthly Sabbaths prove Foretastes of our joys above, While their steps thy pilgrims bend To the rest which knows no end.
+- 1 ERE another Sabbath close, Ere again we seek repose, Lord! our songs ascend to thee; At thy feet we bow the knee. - 2 For the mercies of this day, For this rest upon our way, Thanks to thee alone be given, Lord of earth and King of heaven! - 3 Cold our services have been, Mingled every prayer with sin, But thou canst and wilt forgive; By thy grace alone we live.

-THE COMING OF THE LORD
+462 THE COMING OF THE LORD.